You have no items in your shopping cart.

 Truth In Aging has grown into a vibrant community.
 Real women and men test every product for at least 30 days and write an objective review to share their experiences with others.
 We do accept free samples, but are never paid to write about products.
 We always try to tell it like it is.
 The community is Truth In Aging — amazing women of all ages (and a few guys too), who bring a healthy skepticism and a generosity of spirit.

 We — by which I mean me and the members of the community who review products — find beauty products, test them for at least 30 days and if we think they are really good and other people might enjoy them, I offer them for sale in the TIA shop.
-I have a limited number of own branded products that I launched to meet the needs of our community and fill gaps in the market.
-Please see Truth In Aging Exclusives.
+To meet the needs of our community and fill gaps in the market, I launched my own branded products: Truth In Aging's Ultra Renew and Truth Renew at-home devices and Truth Vitality's hair care line.
+Read more about them in our Truth In Aging Exclusives.

 It should improve our appearance and do no evil (to us or the planet).